'Quickness' uses the power of Siri and the Shortcuts app to let you create new contacts, quickly and efficiently!

 Quickness has different 'styles' of shortcuts for your "Add Contact" activity:

-- Create Contact (add name + one piece of information: email, phone or address)
+- "New Contact" (add name + one piece of information: email, phone or address)

 Voice-Activation